If you think people don't like Perl because the Perl 6 project started

 Does that make sense to you?

 By no means do I fault the implementors.
-I count myself among them, such as
+Modifying Perl is

 Even so, take another step in those "I don't know much about Perl, so tell